chrisbtr/CSC413_A3/README.md

 - **Bradley Davis Hebert**

 # Introduction
-We designed a Neural Network model to create new and original musical compositions.
+We designed a Deep Neural Network model to create new and original musical compositions.
 The motivation behind this project is to create a model with real world applications.
 The need and desire for original musical compositions is everlasting and the use for a music generating model is extremely practical.
 The ability to quickly generate royalty free music opens new opportunities for companies, advertisers, and creative artists alike. \
 Such a task is very ambitious and requires many considerations both developmental and ethical, which we will be explored throughout this report.